• Home

 There are so many unique and wonderful things to do in Hakone, which makes it one of my favourite regions in Japan!
 It’s home to many onsen hotels and some of the country’s most spectacular scenery.

 We visited Japan in Autumn (twice), which was a particularly special time of year and far less crowded.
 Whether it’s fall colours you’re looking for, or perhaps it’s beautiful Cherry Blossoms.
-Hakone is a beautiful place to visit year-round and a must-do place to add to your Japan itinerary.
+Hakone is a beautiful place to visit year-round and a must-do place to add to your Japan itinerary, especially if it’s your first time in Japan.

-Many people choose to do a Hakone day trip from Tokyo, however, I highly recommend extending your itinerary and spend at least one night, or two.
+Many people choose to do a Hakone day trip from Tokyo, however, I highly recommend extending your itinerary and spending at least one night, or two.

 In saying that, if you’re planning to only do a day trip, then please read on, as many of the things to do in this Hakone travel guide can be experienced in one day.